dmbarbour/wikilon/docs/ABC_Minimalist.md

 Program animation might be augmented by providing some annotations to guide rendering decisions.

 ## Runtime and Performance

 ### API

 The API will be oriented around building a 'program' left to right in terms of injecting data (texts, numbers) and operations, evaluating it, then extracting data.
-We might also identify errors, extract trace messages, or continue evaluations involving breakpoints.
+We might also identify errors, extract log messages, or continue evaluations involving breakpoints.

 During evaluation, all program level errors are modeled via `{&error}`.
 The context level issue of 'running out of memory' shall be handled by a checkpoint-based evaluation mode so that, while we might lose a little work, our program state remains valid.